moldyn/MoSAIC/README.md

 ## Installation
 So far the package is only published to [PyPI](https://pypi.org).
 Soon, it will be added [conda-forge](https://conda-forge.org/), as well.
-For installing it to within a python environment simple call:
+To install it within a python environment simple call:
 ```bash
 python3 -m pip install --upgrade moldyn-mosaic
 ```